stephen-moyer/ngx-signalr-hubservice/README.md

     }
     ```
 1. Define a method that the hub will call with @HubSubscription in the same class.
 You can pass in the method name in the decorator, or just leave it blank.
-If left blank, the service will use the name of the method that you added to decorator to as the subscription name.
+If left blank, the service will use the name of the method that you added the decorator to as the subscription name.
 NOTE: you generally have to run these callbacks inside angular's zone if you're updating UI.
 Hopefully future versions you won't have to do this.
     ```
     @HubSubscription()
     receiveMessage(param1: any, param2: any) {
         console.log(param1, param2);
     }
     ```
 1. For calling methods on the hub, you need to register this class with the hub service.
-Note, you HAVE to do this before calling connect.
-If you do it after your hubs won't be registered.

     Update your constructor to this, and add a new field on your class:
     ```